Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 * Students can recognise and work with fastq and fasta formatted sequence files
 * Students can interpret genbank and gff formatted files
-* Students are able to identify an appropriate online database to find relevant sequence file
+* Students are proficient with Biopython to manipulate sequences programmatically
-* ...
+* Students are able to identify an appropriate online database to find relevant sequence files

 Requirements
 ^^^^^^^^^^^^